 The college seeks to build a hospital that not only considers its beloved patients but also honors its collaborative partnerships and paves the way for the next generation of veterinarians who will one day walk its halls.
 With the addition of a 21st century hospital facility to its campus, Texas A&M will be more enticing to the best and brightest students and the most innovative faculty in veterinary medicine.

-To support construction of the School of Veterinary Medicine & Biomedical Sciences’ Next-Generation Small Animal Teaching Hospital, contact Larry Walker ’97.
+To support construction of the College of Veterinary Medicine & Biomedical Sciences’ Next-Generation Small Animal Teaching Hospital, contact Larry Walker ’97.
 You can also give a gift to support construction online.

 Give now.